Den farlige alder

 Den farlige alder is a 1911 Danish silent film directed by August Blom which was released internationally as The Price of Beauty.
 It was produced under the Nordisk Films banner.

-The film is an adaptation of Karin Michaëlis' novel of the same name, which was published in english as The Dangerous Age: Letters and Fragments from a Woman's Diary.
-Like Michaëlis' novel, the film focused on themes of gender roles and sexuality.
-At the time it was released, Den farlige alder was considered controversial and was censored or banned in several locations.
+The film was adapted by Karin Michaëlis' from her novel of the same name, which was published in English as The Dangerous Age: Letters and Fragments from a Woman's Diary.
+It focuses on a middle-aged housewife who feels her beauty has begun to fade and falls in love with her daughter's fiance.